robin48gx/TH7/README.md

 $python k_thermocouples_TH7.py

-This is a simple terminal program that displays the micro volts received from the thermocouples and display them in centigrade (for K type).
+This is a simple terminal program that displays the micro volts received from the thermocouples and displays them in centigrade (for K type).
+It also displays the PCB temperature and  the Vcc (voltage from USB to the pi which is necessary for accurate calculation of microvolts).

 Feel free to branch off this to make a temperature logger or a web interface.